tinacms/tina.io/content/docs/nextjs/github-public-repo.md

 }
 ```

-### Error Handling
+## Error Handling

-Add error handling to our forms which prompt Github-specific action when errors occur (e.g a fork no longer exists).
+We'll also need to add error handling to our forms, which prompts Github-specific action when errors occur (e.g a fork no longer exists).

 ```tsx
 // YourSiteForm.ts